The nature of a thesis

 Extensions/leave of absence

 It is important to point out that studying for a PhD is not something that can take an indeterminate amount of time.
-You should not assume (whatever your supervisor may say) that you can easily get an extension to your period of study – in fact for those entering the PhD from October 2015 onward, this will only be considered in truly exceptional circumstances.
+You should not assume (whatever your supervisor may say) that you can easily get an extension to your period of study as this will only be considered in truly exceptional circumstances.
 If you do need to apply for an extension, then you will need to make a reasoned case, setting out a timetable to completion.
 Your supervisor and the Director of PhD, will add a supporting statement (assuming it is a credible case) before it goes to the Director of the Graduate School, who will make the final decision.

 It is tempting to believe that because of the length of the PhD programme as a whole, you will not need to apply for leave of absence if, for example, you have a period of illness or a new baby.
 Nevertheless, experience shows that this can affect progress and that, in retrospect, many students wished they had applied for such leave, given that they come up against such deadlines later on, and cannot then apply retrospectively.
 If such circumstances arise you should apply for a period of Temporary Withdrawal (TWD).
 You can do this via your student record online (see the tab ‘student requests’ and choose temporary withdrawal).
 TWD stops the clock on the registration period and ensures that you are not disadvantaged if you need to take a break.
 It does, however, have particular implications for Tier 4 students, who will be required to return home and if you have a studentship this cannot be paid during a period of TWD.